-PREREQUISITES: CS197 OR IS301 This course covers JavaScript programming basics such as operators, expressions, arrays, loops, conditional statements,
+PREREQUISITES: CS197 OR IS301 This course covers JavaScript programming basics such as operators, expressions, arrays, loops, conditional statements, as well as advanced topics like AJAX.

 CS265 PROGRAMMING IN C++

 This course is an introduction to C++ programming.
 Topics include control structures, arrays, pointers, classes, overloading, inheritance, file processing and data structures.